shilpikumaricit/equinixassignment/README.md

-# DT Testing Chapter Automation Coding Test #
+# WIKIPEDIA  Change Language and search celebrity

-This project is used to automate functional test for TODO MVC using Selenium and Cucumber.
+This project is used to automate functional test for wiki MVC using Selenium and Cucumber.

-Test scenarios are described in the feature files located here .src/test/resources/features/manageTodo.feature.
+Test scenarios are described in the feature files located here .src/test/resources/features/wiki.feature.

 BDD framework for automation using Selenium Cucumber and TestNg